 OmniBridge

 OmniBridge allows the migration and return of assets instantly between all of Omnify's supported networks.
 Each source asset is locked on the source network and has its own distinct equivalent asset on each destination network.
 This equivalent asset is minted upon receiving the migrated assets, and is burned when returning it to the source network.
 This method ensures a 1:1 peg between source and bridged assets.
-Accessible from and
+Accessible from bridge.omnify.finance and app.omnify.finance/bridges

 Migrating and Returning assets